johnnovak/RML-Amiga/docs/docs/manual/input-handling.md

 some text that contains the letters "WASD" (e.g., to name your characters, the name of your save game, or when entering a password).

-Some game configuration might remap a few more keys in WASD mode.
+Some game configurations might remap a few more keys in WASD mode.
 For example, in [Dungeon Master](../game-notes/d.md#dungeon-master-v36) you can turn left and right with the ++q++ and ++e++ keys, respectively, and the ++ctrl+s++ save game shortcut has been remapped to ++ctrl+x++ (because it clashes with the